 It became the county seat in l884 when Jonathan Anderson donated

 yourself hungry in Carthage,

-we recommend Joe's Cafe, which serves some of the best country-style meals in
+we recommend Joe's Cafe, which serves some of the best country-style

-in the old county jail.
+Museum, located in the old county jail.

 Panola Couny jail

 Photo courtesy Barclay Gibson, April 2006

 head east on U.S. 79.
-Four miles out of the town, on the right side of
+Four miles out of the town, on the right

-singer known as "Gentleman Jim".
+to the country singer known as "Gentleman Jim".
 Reeves was

 He was killed in an airplane crash in l964.
 At the peak of his career,

 Reeves recorded a number of successful songs, including "Bimbo," "He'll

 Have To Go" and "Four Walls."
 He also starred in a film, "Kimberly

 is also the birthplace of another famous musician, Tex

 Ritter, who was elected to the Country Music Hall of Fame

 in l964.
 Ritter, christened Woodward Maurice Ritter, was born here

 in l907 and intended to be a lawyer.
 He made his first recording,

 Records in the l940s.
 He made more than 80 western films before he

 died in l974 at Nashville, Tennessee.
 Ritter

 is the father of another movie and television star, John Ritter. (

 Timpson, Bobo, and Blair by Archie P. McDonald )